gentoo/kde/README.md

 If you have questions, you can find us on IRC in #gentoo-kde on Freenode or at [kde@gentoo.org](mailto:kde@gentoo.org).

-Bugs should be reported on https://bugs.gentoo.org.
+Bugs should be reported at https://bugs.gentoo.org.
 Be sure to include "[kde overlay]" in the summary of your bug report.

 Users wanting to contribute should first read the